—> Updated Sept 9th, 2018

 To pee in difficult conditions I swear by the GoGirl thingie: Gogirl.
 I use it with a red Nalgen bottle (because we all know that in nature red = do not touch or here do not drink from it)

-If your period arrive unannounced then I use the washable cup from Blossom.
+If your periods arrive unannounced then I use the washable cup from Blossom.
 Light and reusable it is also way better for the environment than the billions of tampons and pads we use every year.

 Helmet: Because I have a small head every time I rent a helmet it slides on the side and I end up looking like a crazy mushroom.
 So I finally caved in and bought my very own helmet.
 I got the classic: Black Diamond Demi Dome